1. Is it necessary for a person coming to Flowpark to have climbing experience?

 Yes it is.
-You can have your own lunch at the rest places of the park and follow at the same time the hustle and bustle you see and hear above you.
-You can buy more little snacks and drinks at FlowCafé.
+You can have your own lunch at the rest areas in the park and follow at the same time the hustle and bustle you see and hear above you.
+You can buy more little snacks and drinks at Flowcafé.
 Alcoholic beverages, however, do not belong to the park, even though your intention was not to climb at all.
 Please don’t forget to put the packages of the lunch you brought to the park and other waste into the garbage bins.
 Do not leave any waste in the park.

 12. Can one spend his or her stag party in Flowpark?

-Yes, as long as all those who come climbing are completely sober.
+Yes, as long as everyone who comes climbing is completely sober.
 It is not allowed to enter the climbing courses under the influence of alcohol.
 It is not either possible to drink alcohol in the park area, even though you had no intention of climbing.
 You should leave the ‘wetter’ stages of the party until you have completed your visit to Flowpark.

 13. Does the weather prevent you from flowparking?

-The only time the weather might prevent you from flowparking is during a thunderstorm or during periods of high winds.
+The only time the weather might prevent you from flowparking is during a thunderstorm or during storm winds.
 Our staff informs the customers and helps them down from the courses if needed.
 Customers are informed when it is safe to continue flowparking.
 Rain does not prevent you from flowparking.

 14. Do I get my money back if I need to leave the courses because of the weather?

-Unfortunately no. Our staff asks the customers to leave the courses if needed, and gives them a permission to continue when the thunderstorm has passed.
+Unfortunately no. Our staff asks the customers to leave the courses if needed and gives them permission to continue when the thunderstorm has passed.

 15. Do i need to book a visit to Flowpark beforehand?

 Booking is not needed.
 With the exception of large groups and adventures outside the opening hours, then you should first contact the park you are going to visit.